-Each year the academics are divided into “units,” which are lesson plans packaged into six or seven week increments.
+Each year the academics are divided into “units,” which are lesson plans packaged into six or seven-week increments.
 These units are written by credentialed teachers and provide instruction based on the topics, standards, and goals to be addressed in core curricular areas of language arts, literature, math, science, and history.
-The units are exclusively designed specifically by The Classical Academy to facilitate teaching at home.
+The units are exclusively designed by The Classical Academy to facilitate teaching at home.

 Supplemental lessons are also provided in character education, and often ties are made with art and music.
 Units are posted to Schoology, our LMS (Learning Management System) one week before the instruction begins, allowing parents the time necessary to plan and prepare for the coming unit of study.

-The Classical Academy curriculum combines the best of E.D.
-Hirsch’s Core Knowledge Sequence, Common Core Standards, and classical education.
-Parents receive prepared lesson plans, answer keys and accompanying books and resources to teach home lessons.
-Parent training and support is available throughout the school year.
+The Classical Academy Curriculum supports students in obtaining mastery of the California Content Standards.
+Lessons are adaptable and allow for teacher/parent preference and flexibility in personalizing learning for each child’s unique learning needs.
+Parents receive prepared lesson plans, answer keys, and accompanying books and resources to teach home lessons.
+Parent training and support are available throughout the school year.

 There are three program options for students:

-Track C- (Grades TK-8) This provides the most flexibility with curriculum selection.
+Track C (Grades TK-8) This track is for families who would like more flexibility in their curriculum selection.
 Students work at home five days per week with the option of enrolling in C’lectives classes.
 Students are accountable to an Educational Specialist (ES), who is a credentialed teacher.
 Parents maintain weekly communication with their ES via email, phone, or in person.
 Scheduled parent/teacher conferences are required at the completion of each unit to assess student work and learning.